wwfish/tflite-model-maker-workaround/README.md

 ## Running the Colab Workbook

-In this colab workbook you will get:
+In this Colab workbook you will get:
 - a .tflite file trained
 - COCO metrics for unquantized model
 - COCO metrics for quantized model
-- Training checkpoints data in checkpoitns folder
+- Training checkpoints data in checkpoints folder

 *There are a few steps that require you to type Y to proceed with installation.
 So run one cell at a time and monitor until training begins.*